-Dynamic Indicators of Basic Early Literacy Skills (DIBELS) is an assessment utilized in Kindergarten and Grades 1-4 at 3-year intervals to determine progress in literacy.
+Dynamic Indicators of Basic Early Literacy Skills (DIBELS) is an assessment utilized in Kindergarten and Grades 1-3 at 3-year intervals to determine progress in literacy.
+Parents may receive these test results from the Head of School, upon request.
+Otherwise the information derived from the assessment is used by the classroom teachers to determine instructional interventions, support services through Act 89 or Title I reading specialists or parent-teacher conference information.
+See "Special Services" below.

 Off-Campus Coursework - Erie Day School supports the idea that students may seek academic or physical education opportunities outside of the School's offered academic and physical education programs.
-However, Erie Day School reserves the right to approve all such requests.
+For example, a child may be at an advanced level for tennis and the parents desire an early dismissal for lessons two days a week.
+Another example may include a high school level class.
+Despite the advanced opportunity, Erie Day School reserves the right to approve all such requests among their students.
 If it is determined that the program requested is not significantly different than that offered by the school, the request will be denied.

-High School Admission- Occasionally, students entering Grade 8 are recommended for high school admission in math and/or science at area high schools.
+High School Admission - Occasionally, students entering Grade 8 are recommended for high school admission in a world language, math and/or science at area high schools.
 Parents would work hand-in-hand with teachers and administrators to prepare and plan for the entry/exit to Erie Day School if the child has been selected to take high school level courses.